Melinda French Gates: Philanthropy

 Since 2000, French Gates has been in the public eye, stating "As I thought about strong women of history, I realized that they stepped out in some way."
 This has allowed her work shaping and advancing the goals of the Bill & Melinda Gates Foundation to be publicly recognized.
 By 2022, Bill and Melinda had given US$59.1 billion of their personal wealth to the foundation.
 On May 13, 2024, French Gates resigned as co-chair of the Bill and Melinda Gates Foundation, to be effective June 7.
 The foundation was subsequently renamed the Gates Foundation, with Bill Gates as its sole chair.

 In 2015, French Gates founded Pivotal Ventures as a separate, independent organization to identify and implement innovative solutions to problems affecting U.S. women and families.
-In partnership with Lever for Change, an affiliate of the MacArthur Foundation French Gates announced a 2024-25 grant competition called Action for Women's Health, which aims to provide $250 million in grants to fund women's health initiatives.
+In 2019, she committed to $US1 billion in funding, and in 2025 committed another $US1 billion.
+In October 2024, in partnership with Lever for Change, an affiliate of the MacArthur Foundation French Gates announced a 2024-25 grant competition called Action for Women's Health, which aims to provide $250 million in grants to fund women's health initiatives..

+French Gates, whose net worth in 2025 was estimated at $US30 billion, has pledged to give away the majority of her wealth.

 Writing

 In 2019, French Gates debuted as an author with the book The Moment of Lift: How Empowering Women Changes the World.
-Former president Barack Obama starred in a comedy sketch to promote it.
+Former president Barack Obama starred in a comedy sketch to promote the book.
 The book highlights the failure to acknowledge women's unpaid work, drawing on feminist economist Dame Marilyn Waring's book If Women Counted.

-In 2025, she published the book The Next Day: Transitions, Change, and Moving Forward.
+In 2025, she published the book The Next Day: Transitions, Change, and Moving Forward, also through Flatiron Books.